TheWolverine - Defense/Special Teams Notes: U-M's Defense Shuts Down Maryland In 38-7 Win

 "Josh got from point A to point B and made the tackle.
 To have a safety come up and make that kind of play is a statement in a game.
 That was really impressive."

-"Josh is a relentless football player, and you see it every day in practice," Harbaugh continued.
-"He practices all the time, never misses one, and after watching him in one-on-one pass rushes every day, [it's easy to see] he’s tough to block.
+"Josh is a relentless football player, and you see it every day in practice," Harbaugh noted.
+"He practices all the time, never misses one, and after watching him in one-on-one pass rushes every day, he’s tough to block.

 "Josh is on a mission when he’s in pass rush, and that was the way our guys were getting to the quarterback — that was big today."